 You should also review a stock's performance to see how the per-share price has changed over time.
 Remember, though, past history doesn't guarantee future results.
 In other words, even if a stock has performed well over time, its value may go down at some point.

 You should also consider how much money you're comfortable losing if a stock drops in value (a.k.a. your risk tolerance).
 Investing in stocks is inherently risky, and some stocks have more risk than others.
 Having an awareness of your risk tolerance and time horizon, which means when you'd ultimately want to take your investment out of the stock market, can help you decide which stocks, if any, are a good fit for your portfolio.

 Diversification can help you manage your risk.

 One way to potentially manage risk is to diversify your portfolio.
 ETFs and mutual funds can help you do that.
 Here's a quick primer on these securities and the differences between them.

 ETFs pool together money from numerous investors to invest in a basket of underlying securities.
 The securities held within an ETF may be equities, bonds, options, or other asset classes (or a mix of different types).

-Both ETFs and stocks are sold on an exchange (like the New York Stock Exchange), and their price fluctuates throughout the day (instead of just once at the market’s close).
+Both ETFs and stocks are sold on an exchange (like the New York Stock Exchange), and their price fluctuates throughout the day (instead of priced once at the market’s close).
 Some brokers may charge a commission to trade ETFs and stocks.
-But others, like Ally Invest, do not charge a transaction-based commission or fee when you buy or sell an ETF.
+But others, like Ally Invest, have hundreds of commission-free ETFs.

 But what about the difference between ETFs and mutual fund?
-With a mutual fund, money is pooled from many shareholders to buy large blocks of stocks, bonds, and other securities with a common investing strategy.
+With a mutual fund, money is pooled from many shareholders to buy securities such as stocks, bonds, and short-term debt with a common investing strategy.

 Unlike stocks and ETFs, mutual funds are priced once per day at market close based on their net asset value (NAV), or price per share.
 Consequently, they are only traded once a day.
 Mutual funds also can have minimum investment requirements.